-Khushboo Rastogi is a Ph.D. candidate in the Interdisciplinary Genetics Program here at Texas A&M. She works in the Crop Genome Editing Lab under the supervision of Dr. Endang Septiningsih.
-Her research is focused on developing high-lysine rice using CRISPR/Cas9 genome editing aiming to address malnutrition problem in the developing nations.
-Khushboo is also working on different abiotic stresses to identify and validate QTLs for chilling, submergence, and salinity stress with an aim to develop stress tolerant rice.
-Prior joining Texas A&M, she completed her M.Sc. in Biotechnology from Seoul National University, Korea and B.Tech in Bioinformatics from Tamil Nadu Agriculture University, India.
+Khushboo Rastogi is a final year Ph.D. candidate in the Genetics and Genomics Interdisciplinary Program here at Texas A&M. She works in the Crop Genome Editing Lab under the supervision of Dr. Endang Septiningsih.
+Her research is focused on developing high-lysine rice using CRISPR/Cas9 genome editing aiming to address malnutrition problems both in developing and developed nations.
+Khushboo is also working on different abiotic stresses to identify and validate QTLs for chilling, submergence, and salinity stress with an aim to develop stress-tolerant rice.
+Prior to joining Texas A&M, she completed her M.Sc. in Biotechnology from Seoul National University, Korea, and B.Tech in Bioinformatics from Tamil Nadu Agriculture University, India.

 Barbara is a Ph.D. candidate in the Plant Pathology and Microbiology department at Texas A&M University.
 Her research focuses on understanding the mechanisms underlying Arabidopsis endogenous peptides in regulating plants cell death.
 More specifically she is characterizing cell surface Receptor-like kinases and small peptides recognition.
 Barbara also has experience with Virus-induced gene silencing (VIGS) in Arabidopsis and Nicotiana benthamiana in order to study functional genomics.
 Prior to joining A&M, Barbara got her Bachelor’s degree in Biotechnology and a MS in Genetics and Biochemistry from the Federal University of Uberlandia, Brazil.